Rakhmanazizi/Attendance_Management_System/README.md

 After that, you can followint these steps:
 - Activate your XAMPP and MySQL
 - Create new Database named db_attendance_ams
-- Import database file attendance.sql to attendance datatabse
+- Import database file db_attendance_ams
 - Execute the program .exe

 ## How Login